Singapore to deploy RSAF aircraft to evacuate Singaporeans from Saudi Arabia on Mar 10

 A second repatriation flight from Saudi Arabia is being planned for Mar 12.

-SINGAPORE: Singapore will deploy a Republic of Singapore Air Force (RSAF) aircraft to Saudi Arabia to evacuate Singaporeans stranded due to the war in the Middle East.
+SINGAPORE: Singapore will deploy a Republic of Singapore Air Force (RSAF) aircraft to Saudi Arabia this week to evacuate Singaporeans stranded due to the war in the Middle East.

 “A second flight from Saudi Arabia is being planned for Mar 12.”

-The deployment of the aircraft is solely to support the assisted departure operations, said the ministries.
+The deployment of the aircraft is solely to support the assisted departure operations, according to the ministries.

-MFA will be reaching out to Singaporeans who have registered their interest for assisted departure from Saudi Arabia with more details.
+MFA will reach out to Singaporeans who have registered their interest for assisted departure from Saudi Arabia with more details.

+Minister of State for Foreign Affairs Gan Siow Huang noted in a video posted on MFA's Facebook page that many commercial airlines were not ready to resume operations to the Middle East.

+“We have decided to mount a third repatriation flight on Mar 10 ... from here and a fourth flight on Thursday from Saudi Arabia,” she said.